gwhs/FalconRecharged2020/README.md

   ###### How to create a new Autonomous Path

     1. Create a New AutoPath in [java \ frc \ robot \ commands \ AutoPaths]
-            i.
-Right Click "AutoPaths" on the left explorer bar ii.
-Click Create a new Class/Command
+            1. Right Click "AutoPaths" on the left explorer bar
+            2. Click Create a new Class/Command
-            iii.
-Type in and/or select "SequentialCommandGroup (New)" iv.
-Enter a name for your new AutoPath
+            3. Type in and/or select "SequentialCommandGroup (New)"
+            4. Enter a name for your new AutoPath
-            v.
-Replace the reference to the super consutructor( super(); ) with addCommands();
+            5. Replace the reference to the super consutructor( super(); ) with addCommands();
                 1. This allows you to add many commands for the Robot to follow, including many sequential AutoPaths or tasks such as picking up power cells, etc...
                 2. The change from super(); to addCommands(); was decided after the Autonomous Software Group ran in to various problems with super();
     2. Go to TrajectoryHelper.java to set up a new TrajectoryMaker
-            i. *note* Each TrajectoryMaker has a Trajectory Instance Variable that can get accessed using the method getTrajectory()
+            1. *note* Each TrajectoryMaker has a Trajectory Instance Variable that can get accessed using the method getTrajectory()
-            ii.
-As implied by the name TrajectoryMaker, the class makes the trajectory for you iii.
-Set up a new Trajectory Maker using the following format:
+            2. As implied by the name TrajectoryMaker, the class makes the trajectory for you
+            3. Set up a new Trajectory Maker using the following format:

                     public static TrajectoryMaker trajMakerName()
                     {